eswiftt/Ansible-WAR-deployment/Ansible-WAR-deployment/README.md

   ## BACKUP FILES and DELETE OLD WARS and IT'S EXPANED FOLDER - Mention paths where we want to backup old WAR files.

-    backup_location is where your backedup file will be stored.
+    backup_location is where you take your file backup.

     Example.
     backup_location: /tmp/